sebastiandanconia/Encode_Solana_Bootcamp-Final_Project/README.md

 $ solana config set --url localhost
 ```

+Note: `anchor test` apparently runs its own local validator, so this step is optional.
 In a new window, run
 ```
 $ solana-test-validator
 ```